radmike/cq-scripts/README.md

 ### cq-import-bundles.sh

-The import bundles script can be used as a shortcut to import all bundle projects into the repository.
+The import bundles script imports all bundle projects into the repository.

-Under the hood this script just calls the deploy script: passing any optional environment arguments, specifying *clean-bundles*, and including all of the subprojects containing OSGI bundles to be deployed.
+Under the hood this script just calls the *deploy* script: passing any optional environment arguments, specifying *clean-bundles*, and including all of the subprojects containing OSGI bundles to be deployed.

 For the example script here, that's the *services* and *taglib* projects based on the CQ Blueprints Archetype.